ArweaveTeam/arweave/arweave_styleguide.md

 To help enforce this styling consider using a ruler, most extensible editors will have this functionality by default or a simple plugin should be available to help.

+### Do not use if

+The `true ->` subclause of the `if` clause is confusing because `true` suggests the `if` expression evaluates to `true`, while the clause is executed when the expression is false.
+Use `case` instead.

 ### Try to avoid deeply nested code

 Deeply nested code should be avoided as it can mask a large set of alternative code paths and can become very difficult to debug.

-Code that uses if, case or receive structures should aim for a singular level of nesting and at most two levels of depth.
+Code that uses case or receive structures should aim for a singular level of nesting and at most two levels of depth.

 ```erlang
 %% Bad